 - What personality do I want my brand to project?

-- Who do I want drinking my beer?
+- Who do I want to see drinking my beer?

 - What is unique to my brand that my customers can’t get anywhere else?